ROCK OUT AND GO OFF LIKE A FREAK

-Music is a very personal thing, and this is a list of my own favourite albums, rather than a definitive list of music history.
+Music is a very personal thing, and this is a list of my own favourite albums, not an attempt at definitive music history.

 All the descriptions here are copied from the music site All Music.
 The only original thing about this list is that it’s sorted by year.
 (Apart from the fact that it’s the best list of albums ever compiled!)

-My guess before starting this post was that my favourite albums nearly all came out in the 70’s, 80’s, and 90’s, with the peak era of awesomeness being 1977 to 1997.
+My guess before compiling this post was that my favourite albums would all come from the 70’s, 80’s, and 90’s, with the peak era of awesomeness being the 20 years from 1977 to 1997.
 And that there would be very few albums from this century.
+And indeed there was only one…

-This is because modern music sucks, and here is why: https://www.youtube.com/watch?v=oVME_l4IwII
+This is probably because modern music sucks, and here is why: https://www.youtube.com/watch?v=oVME_l4IwII

 THE JIMI HENDRIX EXPERIENCE – ARE YOU EXPERIENCED?